 $emailTo = 'firstname.lastname@example.org';

 Replace the example email with your own email address, and save the web design code file.
 Now, when a visitor completes the contact form, you will get an email telling you what they said.

 This is the last of our steps to code a website.
 The footer of this one-page website features a copyright credit to the creators of the Okno web template and three links.
 You can remove the footer entirely, remove some elements, or edit the links.
 If you want to edit the links, I'll walk you through how to do that.

-On line 476 of the sample code for website design, you'll find the following code:
+Footer comment of the sample HTML code for website design, you'll find the following list item:

 <li><a href="#">Sign Up</a></li>

 href attribute, replace the # symbol with a link to a website you want to share.
 This change will let visitors go to that website by clicking on Sign Up.
 You can change this text to anything you'd like.
-Repeat this process for lines 477 and 478.
+Repeat this process for the next two list items.

 Congrats, you successfully followed the steps to code a website with a web template!
 This process saves you a lot of time if you're creating a site for yourself or a client.
 And as you can see, it's one of the easiest ways to build a website.